solidity-labs-io/forge-proposal-simulator/docs/guides/oz-governor-proposal.md

             )
         );

-        // Set Governor oz.
+        // Set OZ Governor.
 This address is used for proposal simulation and checking on-chain proposal state. setGovernor(addresses.getAddress("PROTOCOL_GOVERNOR"));

         // Call the run function of the parent contract 'Proposal.sol'.